Josue-Jauregui99/Josue-Jauregui99/README.md

 - 👋 Hi, I’m @Josue-Jauregui99
-- 👀 I’m interested data analysis
+- 👀 I’m interested in web development and Data analysis.
+- 💪 I have experience using C++, Python, SQL and JavaScript.
-- 🌱 I’m currently learning SQL, Python and R
+- 🌱 I’m currently learning front end development with React.
-- 💞️ I’m looking to collaborate on anything that would allow me to expand my data analysis curriculim.
+- 💞️ I’m looking to collaborate on anything that would allow me to expand my data analysis and web development curriculim.
 - 📫 How to reach me E-Mail: yizreel99@gmail.com  LinkedIn: www.linkedin.com/in/josue-jauregui-rodriguez-077b191b0

 <!---